aslagle/reactive-table/README.md

 If the key exists in the record, it will be passed to `fn` in `value`.
 Otherwise, `value` will be `null`.

 The `object` argument contains the full object, so you can compute a value using multiple fields.

 ##### HTML

-You can use HTML in a virtual column by creating a Handlebars SafeString:
+You can use HTML in a virtual column by creating a Spacebars SafeString:

     fn: function (value) {
-        return new Handlebars.SafeString('<a href="+Routes.route['view'].path({_id:value})+">View</a>');
+        return new Spacebars.SafeString('<a href="+Routes.route['view'].path({_id:value})+">View</a>');
     }

 When adding user-generated fields to the HTML, ensure that they have been properly escaped to prevent cross-site scripting vulnerabilities.

 #### Nested objects and arrays

 For elements of nested objects and arrays, use mongo's syntax in the key:

     {'key': 'emails.0.address', label: 'Email Address'}

 ## Using events